funcionante/makerlab/_docs/specification/specifications.md

 The following requirements state the functions and capabilities that the DML system will provide:

-*   Integration with University of Aveiro’s services (UU and card scanning)
+*   Integration with University of Aveiro’s services (UU)
     For easier access and information retrieval.
 *   Wiki-based platform
     Allowing more flexibility to content storing.